RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Using the theming system

-<abbr title="Red Hat Design System">RHDS</abbr>’ theming system is a high-level
+<abbr title="Red Hat Design System">RHDS</abbr>’s theming system is a high-level
-expression of the lower-level components of the system, [tokens][tokens], and [elements][elements].
+expression of the lower-level components of the system: [tokens][tokens], and [elements][elements].
 In turn, it factors into the development of the highest-level design system component, [patterns][patterns].
 To use the theming system, then, developers must already be familiar with our tokens